steveseguin/social_stream/README.md

 To setup, sign into your Ko-Fi account, go to https://ko-fi.com/manage/webhooks

-Add `https://io.socialstream.ninja/XXXXXXXX/kofi` to the Webhook URL text field, where you replace XXXXXXXX with your Social Stream session ID.
+Add `https://io.socialstream.ninja/XXXXXXXX/kofi` to the Webhook URL text field, where you replace XXXXXXXX with your Social Stream Ninja session ID.

 ![image](https://github.com/steveseguin/social_stream/assets/2575698/9119d86a-d452-4658-b1c5-383f5b16fc9d)

 On your `dock.html` page, append &server to the URL (at the end is fine).
-This has the dock connecting to the Social Stream API service, which is where our Ko-Fi notifications will come from.
+This has the dock connecting to the Social Stream Ninja API service, which is where our Ko-Fi notifications will come from.

 ![image](https://github.com/steveseguin/social_stream/assets/2575698/d4669e90-1019-4b6d-a809-ed1483f0b770)